-The Corporation has adopted a clawback policy (the "Clawback Policy").
+The Corporation has adopted an amended and restated clawback policy (the "Clawback Policy").
 The Clawback Policy provides that incentive compensation paid by the Corporation to an executive may be clawed back if such compensation was predicated upon the achievement of financial results that were the product of erroneous data or material noncompliance of the Corporation with any financial reporting requirement which subsequently requires the Corporation to prepare a financial restatement.
 The clawback period is limited to the three-year period preceding the date on which the Corporation is required to prepare the accounting restatement.
-In the event that the board of directors determines that an executive has engaged in fraud or has otherwise intentionally violated the Corporation's rules or applicable law which contributed to a restatement, the board of directors may claw back 100% of such executive's incentive compensation.
+In the event that the board of directors determines that an executive has engaged in certain cases of misconduct, the board of directors may claw back 100% of such executive's incentive compensation.
 The Clawback Policy is available on the Corporation's website at www.goldmining.com.